-NEEA will deliver on its purpose, guided by two complementary goals identified in the 2020-2024 Strategic Plan:
+NEEA will deliver on its purpose, guided by two complementary goals identified in the 2020-2024 Strategic Plan.

 1. Transformation Goal: Sustain a portfolio of initiatives and support functions that enable more cost-effective efficiency to occur sooner, in larger amounts, and/or at lower cost than otherwise expected.